 Today those same spots lie in ruin, as local officials try to decide if they should spend millions of dollars to maintain them, or use that taxpayer money for a more noble cause.
 There’s no question Nuremberg’s history is also the reason many tourists visit the city, to see first-hand where the propaganda that changed the world forever started.
 It’s also worth noting that many of the city’s main buildings were flattened in 1945 by Allied bombers, meaning much of what people see today has been completely reconstructed.

-While there’s no denying the sombre tone of many of the city’s landmarks, it’s still a wonderful place to visit what with the half-timbered homes, cute cobblestone laneways and spectacular viewpoints.
+While there’s no denying the sombre tone of many of the city’s landmarks, it’s still a wonderful place to visit as a day trip to see the half-timbered homes, cute cobblestone laneways and spectacular viewpoints.
 Here’s what travellers should see in Nuremberg.

 Imperial Castle of Nuremberg